Guide to Using CPAP Machine Humidifier in the Summer

 The increased flow of dry or cold air through the nasal passages may be the cause of some of the sensations experienced in the nose.
 The addition of humidity to a sleep apnea machine during sleep treatment has two purposes: first, it adds an extra layer of comfort, and second, it helps the nasal passages adjust to the significantly increased airflow.

 The quantity of moisture that is present in the air is referred to as humidity, and it is mostly affected by the temperature (how warm or chilly the air is) of the environment.
 The ambient temperature is what ultimately decides the quantity of moisture that exists in the air.
 In most cases, warmer air contains a significantly greater amount of moisture than air at lower temperatures.
 The relative humidity is an essential component in comprehending and evaluating the significance of CPAP humidification with regard to patient comfort while undergoing treatment.
-Learn more about coping with using a CPAP machine.
+Learn more about what obstructive sleep apnea is?

 Using Humidifier in the Summer